-As Boalt powers into its second century, a vision emerges for tackling the changes and challenges ahead.
+As Berkeley Law powers into its second century, a vision emerges for tackling the changes and challenges ahead.
 Oil-spill victims find a tireless champion in star litigator Elizabeth Cabraser ’78.
-Boalt’s Jason Schultz ’00 explains why lawmakers struggle to keep pace with omniscient technology.
+Berkeley Law’s Jason Schultz ’00 explains why lawmakers struggle to keep pace with omniscient technology.
 And buzz-generating research by two students could lead to compensation for college athletes.

 Three years of law school renovations finally pay off.
-Boalt professor David Caron tackles the state of international law.
-We profile Irving Tragen, a man of the Americas.
+Berkeley Law Professor David Caron ’83 tackles the state of international law.
+We profile Irving Tragen ’45, a man of the Americas.
 And we ask whether privacy is even possible in an online world by exploring the issues around “Do Not Track” legislation.

 The research of two Berkeley Law human rights scholars reveals the shattered lives of many former Guatanamo Bay detainees.
-Public education expert and professor of law Goodwin Liu advocates a daring plan for reforming California’s K–12 funding system.
-Berkeley Law’s first Journal of Middle Eastern and Islamic Law (JMEIL), one of only two U.S.-based law journals dedicated to Middle Eastern, Islamic, and comparative law scholarship.
-A Q&A with Herma Hill Kay; Berkeley Law’s first women dean (1992 to 2000); named one of the 50 most influential female lawyers in the country.
+Public education expert and Professor Goodwin Liu advocates a daring plan for reforming California’s K–12 funding system.
+Berkeley Law’s first Journal of Middle Eastern and Islamic Law, one of only two U.S.-based law journals dedicated to Middle Eastern, Islamic, and comparative law scholarship.
+A Q&A with Herma Hill Kay, Berkeley Law’s first woman dean (1992 to 2000), named one of the country’s 50 most influential female lawyers.

 In this issue, the cover story looks at Erin Murphy’s research, which shoots holes in our hopes for high-tech, DNA-based evidence.
-Also, a story on Jess Jackson, Boalt’s most famous vintner.
-And a Boalt think tank gets down to business in China’s supercharged private equity market.
-Plus, how a Boalt professor helped a Boalt alumnus raise the privacy protection bar.
+Also, a story on Jess Jackson ’55, Berkeley Law’s most famous vintner.
+And a Berkeley Law think tank gets down to business in China’s supercharged private equity market.
+Plus, how a Berkeley Law professor helped a Berkeley Law alumnus raise the privacy protection bar.

-The online version of the Fall 2005 Transcript offers a new, easier to read format.
-Inside this issue, learn about how Boalt alums and faculty are pursuing myriad issues raised by Hurricane Katrina.
-As well, get to know one of the 18 displaced Tulane Law School students who joined us this fall as visiting students.
+Inside this issue, learn about how Berkeley Law alums and faculty are pursuing myriad issues raised by Hurricane Katrina.
+And get to know one of the 18 displaced Tulane Law School students who joined us this fall as visiting students.
 Our cover story, The Campaign for Boalt Hall, details the centerpiece of an unprecedented effort to invest in the law school as well as introduces you to five spectacular new faculty members.
 We also look at innovative faculty research on E-Voting and Sarbanes-Oxley.
-Catch up on more exciting news about Boalt and alums in sections In Brief and Nota Bene.
+Catch up on more exciting news about Berkeley Law and alums in sections In Brief and Nota Bene.

-The summer 2005 issue highlights research by Boalt faculty, including a study of predictors for lawyering success co-authored by Professor Marjorie Shultz ’76.
+The summer 2005 issue highlights research by Berkeley Law faculty, including a study of predictors for lawyering success co-authored by Professor Marjorie Shultz ’76.
 We also profile the inspiring Joan Samuelson ’77, a leading patient advocate for Parkinson’s disease who serves on the governing board for California’s new $3 billion stem cell initiative.
-You can catch up on more exciting news about Boalt and our alums in such regular sections as Class Notes, In Brief and Nota Bene.
+You can catch up on more exciting news about Berkeley Law and our alums in such regular sections as Class Notes, In Brief, and Nota Bene.

-The Spring 2005 issue of the Transcript profiles Silicon Valley law pioneer Larry Sonsini ’66 and includes a special section detailing the faculty luminaries behind Boalt’s widely lauded Berkeley Center for Law & Technology.
+Transcript profiles Silicon Valley law pioneer Larry Sonsini ’66 and includes a special section detailing the faculty luminaries behind Berkeley Law’s widely lauded Berkeley Center for Law & Technology.

-The Transcript magazine is published annually by the University of California, Berkeley School of Law Communications Department.
+Transcript magazine is published by the UC Berkeley School of Law Communications Department.